Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Theory

 \subsection{Computational details}

-All transport properties were computed used \textsc{AMSET} \cite{Ganose_2021} version 0.5.0.
-Input electronic band structure and physical properties were calculated using density functional theory (DFT) as implemented in the Vienna Ab initio Simulation Package (VASP) \cite{Kresse_1993,Kresse_1999}.
-The vdW-DF-cx \cite{Berland_2014,Berland_2014a,Berland_2015} exchange correlation functional was used to relax the crystal structure, calculate elastic constants using finite differences \cite{LePage_2002}, and the ionic contribution to the dielectric constant and phonon frequencies by density functional perturbation theory (DFPT) \cite{Gajdos_2006}.
-As vdW-DF-cx only accounts for exchange at the generalized-gradient approximation level, band gaps can be underestimated.
-Therefore, the hybrid functional HSE06 \cite{Krukau_2006} was used to calculate the high-frequency dielectric constant, deformation potentials, and the electronic band structure used for transport calculations.
-A plane-wave cutoff of 520\;eV (identical to that used by the Materials Project (MP) \cite{Jain_2013}) was used and the number of electrons in the basis set was 7 (Na), 13 (Tl), and 5 (Sb).
-All DFT calculations included spin-orbit coupling (SOC).
+The main electron transport results in this paper were computed using \textsc{AMSET} \cite{Ganose_2021} version 0.5.0.
+Input electronic band structure and physical properties were calculated using density functional theory (DFT) as implemented in the Vienna Ab initio Simulation Package (\textsc{VASP}) \cite{Kresse_1993,Kresse_1999}.
+The vdW-DF-cx \cite{Berland_2014,Berland_2014a,Berland_2015} exchange correlation functional was used for relaxing the crystal structure, computing elastic constants with finite differences \cite{LePage_2002}, and the density functional perturbation theory (DFPT) calculations for obtaining the ionic contributions to the dielectric constant and phonon frequencies \cite{Gajdos_2006}.
+As vdW-DF-cx only accounts for exchange at the generalized-gradient approximation level, band gaps can be underestimated, the hybrid functional HSE06 \cite{Krukau_2006} was used to calculate the high-frequency dielectric constant, deformation potentials, and the electronic band structure used for transport calculations.
+A plane-wave cutoff of 520\;eV (identical to the standard of the Materials Project (MP) \cite{Jain_2013} value) was used and the number of electrons in the basis set was 7 (Na), 13 (Tl), and 5 (Sb).
+DFT calculations included spin-orbit coupling (SOC).
 The initial crystal structure was retrieved from the MP database (mp-866132) and relaxed to within $5.0\times10^{-5}$\;eV/Å. A second relaxation was subsequently performed to avoid errors related to Pulay stress.
 Relaxations, DFPT, finite differences for elastic constants, and deformation potentials were calculated using a 12$\times$12$\times$12 $\mathbf{k}$-point grid.
 The final band structure for transport used a 24$\times$24$\times$24 $\mathbf{k}$-point grid.
 In the transport calculations, the band structure was interpolated to a 63$\times$63$\times$63 $\mathbf{k}$-point grid.
-The high-frequency dielectric constant $\epsilon_\infty$ was calculated at the HSE06 level, computing the momentum matrix elements and the electronic levels using a 24$\times$24$\times$24 k-point grid using 80 bands at the independent particle level.
-We used an in-house code for computing $\epsilon_\infty$ from longitudinal matrix elements extracted from VASP.
-This choice was made since $\epsilon_\infty$ was found to be highly dependent on the band gap, and we found it to require careful convergence with the number of $\mathbf{k}$-points, but quite insensitive to whether local field corrections were included, and hence neglected.
+The high-frequency dielectric constant $\epsilon_\infty$ was calculated at the HSE06 level, computing the momentum matrix elements and the electronic levels using a 24$\times$24$\times$24 $\mathbf{k}$-point grid using 80 bands at the independent particle level.
+We used an in-house code for computing $\epsilon_\infty$ in the independent-particle approximation from the longitudinal matrix elements extracted from \textsc{VASP}.
+This choice was made since $\epsilon_\infty$ was found to be highly dependent on the band gap and number of $\mathbf{k}$-points. $\epsilon_\infty$ was, on the other hand, quite insensitive to local field corrections, and hence neglected.

 For computing $zT$, $\kappa_\ell$ was taken from Ref.\ \cite{Yue_2023} and interpolated using splines, listed in App. \ref{app: ltc}.